 In order to calculate the \texttt{cross-similarity} of $y$ with $y'$, denoted as $CS(y',( \forall p \in y))$, we perform the same operation as before but with $y$ and $y'$ swapped.

-As shown in \cref{fig:4}, the \texttt{cross-similarity} of each patch ${y'}_p$ with the feature map $y$ is saved in a separate tensor.
+As shown in \ref{fig:4}, the \texttt{cross-similarity} of each patch ${y'}_p$ with the feature map $y$ generates a tensor.
 These tensors are then concatenated in their respective order.
 By using this mechanism, one can not only discover the similarity between each patch from one feature map and all patches from the other but also retain their location information.
 Therefore, the contrastive loss can reflect the patterns between the location and the similarity value to the neural network.
-Furthermore, the contrastive loss value between the feature maps of the original view and the masked portions in the second view is higher than that of the other sections.
-As a result, as the loss value for the masked sections increases, there is a corresponding increase in attention toward predicting these areas.
+Furthermore, the contrastive loss between the feature maps of the original view and the masked portions in the second view is higher than that of the other sections.
+Consequently, as the loss value for the masked sections increases, there is a corresponding increase in attention toward predicting these areas.